modernben/forge-docs/1.0/resources/network.md

 ## Overview

-Forge makes managing firewalls and connecting servers to internal networks easy from the dashboard.
+Forge allows you to manage your server's firewall as well as configure which servers can connect to other servers via the **Network** management panel within your server's management dashboard.

 :::tip Manually Managing Rules

 If you manually create a `ufw` rule on your server, this will not be reflected in the Forge dashboard.
-Forge is only aware of rules made through the Forge dashboard.
+Forge is only aware of rules created via the Forge dashboard.
 :::

 ## Server Network

-Server networks make it painless to use a connected server as a separate database, cache, or queue box.
+Server networks make it painless to use a connected server as a separate database, cache, or queue server.
 For a server to be connected to an internal network, it must:

-- Be created by the same provider
+- Be created by the same provider.
-- Be using the same server provider credentials
+- Be using the same server provider credentials.
-- Be owned by the same user
+- Be owned by the same user.
-- Be within the same region
+- Be within the same region.

+Once you have granted access from one server to another, you may access the other sever via its private IP address.

 ## Firewalls

-You can configure firewalls from within the Forge dashboard, under the **Network** tab on the server.
-Firewalls are used to open ports on your server to the internet.
-For example, you may install FTP and need to open port `21`.
+You can configure and manage your firewall from within the Forge dashboard via the **Network** tab on the server's management dashboard.
+Firewalls are used to open ports on your server to the Internet.
+For example, when using FTP, you may need to open port `21`.

 For added security, you can restrict opened ports to specific IP addresses.

 ### Port Ranges

-When creating new firewall rules, you may supply a range of ports to open e.g. `8000:8010` which will open every port from `8000` to `8010`.
+When creating new firewall rules, you may supply a range of ports to open (`8000:8010`), which will open every port from `8000` to `8010`.

-### Allow or Deny
+### Allow / Deny Rules

-You may select whether to allow or deny the traffic that matches the rule.
-By creating a `deny` rule, you'll be preventing traffic from reaching the service.
+You may select whether to allow or deny the traffic that matches a given rule.
+By creating a `deny` rule, you will be preventing traffic from reaching the service.

 :::tip Deny Rules Run First

-To make `deny` rules work correctly, they are added at a higher priority than `allow`.
-Each new `deny` rule will be added above existing `deny` rules.
+To make `deny` rules work correctly, they are added at a higher priority than `allow` rules.
+Each new `deny` rule will be added above any existing `deny` rules.
 :::

 ## Default Firewall Rules

 As part of the provisioning process, Forge will automatically configure three rules:

-- SSH - Port 22 from any IP Address
+- SSH - Allow port 22 traffic from any IP Address
-- HTTP - Port 80 from any IP Address
+- HTTP - Allow port 80 traffic from any IP Address
-- HTTPS - Port 443 from any IP Address
+- HTTPS - Allow port 443 traffic from any IP Address

-You are free to delete and re-create these rules if your requirements are different.
+You should note that although incoming traffic is allowed on port 22 for SSH connections, SSH connections that do not use an SSH key are not accepted.
+Therefore, it is not possible to brute force an SSH connection to your server.